gilesbowkett/minimal-github-dashboard/README.md

 Minimal GitHub Dashboard
 ========================

-I loves me some GitHub, but I don't want to see RSS feeds, I don't check the inbox, and I don't even pay attention to pull requests.
+I loves me some GitHub, but I don't want to see RSS feeds, I don't check the inbox, I have 163 unread notifications as of this writing, and I don't even pay attention to pull requests.
 I should.
 I freely admit I should.
 But I don't.
 All I want to do is get to my repos or get to repos by other people.
 I almost always know exactly who, and I almost always know exactly what their username is.

 So I de-cluttered my GitHub.
 And anyone can use it too if they want.